 Inexpensive Day Camps

-We realize that we all have our own definition of what constitutes inexpensive, but we've done our best to round up a sampling of some of the least expensive of NYC's summer camps.
-The programs below start at $25 for the entire summer and go up from there.
+We realize that we all have our own definition of what constitutes inexpensive, but we've done our best to round up a sampling of some of the least expensive NYC summer camps.
+The programs below start at $500 for the entire summer and go up from there.

 Abrons Arts Camp — Lower East Side

 Part of the venerable Henry Street Settlement on the Lower East Side, this program offers arts and crafts, music, drama, sports, swimming, and field trips.
-The rate is $1,980 for six-and-a-half weeks, Wednesday, July 5-Friday, August 18.
-Register by April 18 for a 10 percent discount.
+The rate is $2,310 for a full-summer session, running July 9–August 17.
+Register by April 8 for an early camper discount and pay just $1,683.
 Financial aid is available.

 Adults and Children in Trust (ACT) Summer Camp — Morningside Heights

 Adults and Children in Trust has been running a day camp on the campus of the Cathedral Church of St. John the Divine since the early '70s.
 Kids enjoy arts and crafts, cooking, reading, and playing on the gorgeous grounds, plus field trips.
-The July session requires a five-week commitment and costs $2,470.
-Weekly rates in August range from $400-$471.
-Parents of young ones, please note: There is no Mini ACT camp this summer due to renovations in the school building that usually houses this 3-4 year old group.
+The July session requires a five-week commitment and costs $2,495.
+Weekly rates in August range from $420–$490.

 Brooklyn Cultural Adventures Program (BCAP) — Brooklyn